 Blimey, you're absolutely right!
 I was referring to Rokus from Rotterdam.
 I love the smell of facepalm in the morning.

 Enjoyed reading through a few dozen pages here and thought I'd share my now fairly humbled 1981 (the last year of the butterfly brake bridge and the year Hennie Kuiper won Flanders on his Gazelle) AB.
-Built up with budget parts that I've chosen specifically to suit my own cycling.

 Anyway, thank you everyone for sharing your pictures, where I'm from I've only seen one other Champion Mondial.